Living with Elderly Parents: A Burden or a Blessing?

 - 6 min read

-In Singapore and many cultures around the world, living with our elderly parents has long been a symbol of love, respect, and filial duty.
-It is a tradition woven into the fabric of our upbringing - one that tells us we owe our parents the care they once gave us.
+In Singapore and many cultures around the world, living with our elderly parents has long been a symbol of love, respect, and a sense of duty.
+It is a tradition woven into the fabric of our upbringing - reminding us of the care our parents provided us in our formative years.
 But as the world changes, so do our responsibilities, our priorities, and our perspectives.

 Somewhere along the way, the question arises: Is living with aging parents a blessing or a burden?